aquarat/raspicam-flow/README.md

 # raspicam-flow

-raspicam-flow is a set of NodeRed flows that make it easy to drive the Raspberry Pi HQ Camera module from a web browser.
+raspicam-flow is a set of Node-RED flows that make it easy to drive the Raspberry Pi HQ Camera module from a web browser.

 A friend lent me a telescope and I really wanted to try it out with my Raspberry Pi HQ Camera module.
 Unfortunately there didn't seem to be a lot of options for long exposure web-based interfaces for the Pi HQ Camera... so I threw this together.